rioderelfte/r9e-bashrc/README.md

-This is my personal bashrc.
+This is my personal Bash and ZSH rc.
 It is currently used on different Linux flavors (mainly Fedora, Debian and Gentoo) and on Mac OS X. It might work on other platforms.
 If you encounter any problems on your platform, feel free to contact me.
 Of course patches to make the code more portable are very welcome.

 # Installation